north0n-FI/Star-Wars-opening-text-crawl/README.md

 MoviePy version is 1.0.0 https://zulko.github.io/moviepy/

-Related article published also on medium.com
+Article published also on medium.com

+PLEASE NOTE!
+The AVI-files created are 500+Mb so no room for them in github :-(